 The best — and worst — thing you can say about the JRPG Lost Sphear is that it is too much like Final Fantasy VI and Chrono Trigger.
 Obviously, those games are two of the greatest video games of all time by pretty much any metric, so being compared to them is a positive.
 However, Lost Sphear might venture a bit too far into homage for its own good.
 All in all, though, it’s a stellar Nintendo Switch RPG that’s worth checking out.

 Lost Sphear centers on the main protagonist named Kanata.
-One day, Kanata and his friends witness their town getting engulfed by a strange white mist, causing everything they know to vanish.
+One day, Kanata and his friends witness a strange white mist engulfing their town.
+It causes everything they know to vanish.
 Kanata eventually learns he has the ability to restore his town and others like it through the power of memories.
 Kanata and his friends then set off on an adventure to rid the world of the strange mist — and find out what’s causing it.

 Magic, monsters, Active Time Battle combat, and an epic soundtrack make Lost Sphear probably the purest RPG on this list.
 Don’t miss it!